-A wireless network uses a signal instead of wires to connect your devices - such as computers, printers and smartphones - to the Internet and each other.
-(A wireless network is commonly known as Wi-Fi, and both terms are used interchangeably.)
-The Wi-Fi signal can be picked up by any wireless-capable device such as a laptop or tablet within a certain distance in all directions.
-Set up Wi-Fi in your home and follow these simple guidelines on how to avoid interference and how to optimize your home networking experience.
+A wireless or WiFi network uses a radio frequency signal instead of wires to connect your devices - such as computers, printers and smartphones - to the Internet and each other.
+The WiFi signal can be picked up by any wireless-capable device such as a laptop or tablet within a certain distance in all directions.
+Set up WiFi in your home and follow these simple guidelines on how to Improve Your Wireless Home Network's Speed and Upgrade Your Wireless Network Equipment.

-- Freedom to access the Internet from anywhere within the signal range and move your devices around your home - anywhere within the Wi-Fi signal range - without losing your connection.
-Take any moveable device, like a laptop, into any room and still have Internet access, no extra work required.
+- Freedom to access the Internet from anywhere within the signal range and move your devices around your home - anywhere within the WiFi signal range - without losing your connection.
+Take any mobile device, like a laptop, into any room and still have Internet access, no extra work required.

-- Ability to access other devices connected to your network, for example, multiple computers can use one printer without a direct wired connection.
+- Ability to access other devices connected to your network, for example, multiple computers can use one printer without a directly wired connection.